how long does it take cbd to kick in?

 For example, even holding CBD oil in your mouth before swallowing can make all the difference in how quickly your CBD kicks in.
 So let's look at a few of the most popular ways to take CBD, and find out how long they take to work their magic.

-This method of CBD delivery includes capsules, soft gels, food, and drink product.
-Due to the fact that capsules and soft gels go through the digestive system, bioavailability may be rather low.
-A study conducted by the founder of the endocannabinoid system, Dr. Raphael Mechoulam shows that “from investigations including animal studies, the oral bioavailability of CBD has shown to be very low [between] 13-19%”.
-However, a more recent study conducted at the University of Minnesota found that “when compared to fasting, taking CBD with food increased the amount in the body by four-times and the maximum amount recorded in the participants' blood by 14-times.”
+This method of CBD delivery includes taking CBD via ingestion through capsules, soft gels, food, and/or drinks.
+A recent study conducted at the University of Minnesota found that “when compared to fasting, taking CBD with food increased the amount in the body by four-times and the maximum amount recorded in the participants' blood by 14-times.”
 To learn more about taking CBD with food, check out our blog post all about it here.

 Studies show that sublingual CBD applications are highly effective but can take from around a half-hour to two hours to take effect.